flyntwp/flynt-docs/content/guide/features/creating-features.md

     weight: 42
 ---

+To create Flynt Features quickly and easily, we recommend using the [Flynt Yeoman Generator](https://github.com/flyntwp/generator-flynt).

 ## Add functions.php

 This is the only file a feature requires.
-The only additional requirement is to add the `Flynt` namespace:
+The only additional requirement is to add the `Flynt\Features\<YourFeatureName>` namespace:

 ```php
 <?php